dida-do/dida-tools/README.md

 All experiments run by the different training routines allow for a unified way of tracking in a `.csv` file.
-This tracker files contains all experiment information such as date & time, model and model settings, user comments, location and name of the used training routine and the full information of the **training config** including all hyperparameters and used tools and their values (optmizers, losses, metrics...).
+This tracker files contains all experiment information such as date & time, model and model settings, user comments, location and name of the used training routine and the full information of the **training config** including all hyperparameters and used tools and their values (optimizers, losses, metrics...).

-The tracker file is found under `global_config["LOG_DIR"]/training_config["LOGFILE"]`.
+The tracker file is automatically created under `global_config["LOG_DIR"]/training_config["LOGFILE"]`.
 This path defaults to `logs/experiments.csv`, if the config files are not changed.
+New training runs pointing to an already existing tracker file are simply appended to the table.

-All training routines are compatible with the experiment tracker file, i.e. different training routines can dump different information to a single tracker.
+All training routines are compatible with the experiment tracker file, i.e. different training routines can dump their information to a single tracker.
 Additionally, if a training routine is changed and new information is added to the config, the same tracker can be used.
 New columns are simply added whenever new hyperparameter names are added.
-If hyperparameters are removed from a training config file, the corresponding columns in the tracker file remain empty.
+If hyperparameters are removed from a training config file, the corresponding existing columns in the tracker file remain empty.

 As an example, a test run with the `training.fastai-training` routine for the `models.unet.UNET` implementation automatically creates the following entry in `logs/experiments.csv`: